Classical and quantum random-walk centrality measures in multilayer networks: Numerical examples

 To illustrate the results of our calculations, we plot node-layer centralities versus node-layer degrees.
-In Figs.~\ref{fig:random_networks_oc_pr_synthetic}(a,b), we show our results for classical and quantum random-walk occupation centralities on synthetic multilayer networks.
+In Figs.~\ref{fig:random_networks_oc_pr_synthetic}(a,b), we show our results for classical and quantum random-walk occupation centralities on our synthetic multilayer networks.
 The linear dependence of the classical occupation centrality on node-layer degree that we observe in our numerical results is explained by the analytical result \eqref{eq:classical_analytic}.
-Unlike classical walks, quantum walks do not approach a stationary state.
+Unlike classical walks, quantum walks do not approach a stationary state and do not satisfy Eq.~\eqref{eq:classical_analytic}.
 Instead, their long-time behavior is characterized by the long-time mean \eqref{eq:q_ast_1}.
 Our results in Figs.~\ref{fig:random_networks_oc_pr_synthetic}(a,b) suggest that the node-layer occupation properties of CTQWs are not captured by node-layer degree alone (so, in particular, they are not proportional to node-layer degree).
-They also depend on other structural features of the underlying networks.
+These properties also depend on other structural features of the underlying networks.
+The minimum and maximum degrees of the underlying BA layer in Figs.~\ref{fig:random_networks_oc_pr_synthetic}(b,d) are 2 and 52, respectively.
+In the ER layer, the minimum and maximum degrees are 21 and 60, respectively.
+In Fig.~\ref{fig:random_networks_oc_pr_synthetic}(d), we observe that some node-layers (specifically, those with degrees that are smaller than 21) in the BA layer have a larger classical and quantum PageRank than some node-layers in the ER layer, leading to deviations from the monotonic behavior of classical occupation centrality in Fig.~\ref{fig:random_networks_oc_pr_synthetic}(b).

-For our two synthetic multilayer networks, we observe more pronounced differences between classical and quantum occupation centralities than was the case for the monolayer ER and BA networks that were studied in Ref.~\cite{faccin2013degree}.
-In agreement with previous results on node occupation statistics of classical and quantum walks~\cite{faccin2013degree}, we observe that the differences between these two formulations of occupation centrality are larger in the synthetic multilayer network that includes a BA layer.
+In our two synthetic multilayer networks, we observe more pronounced differences between classical and quantum occupation centralities than was the case for the monolayer ER and BA networks that were studied in Ref.~\cite{faccin2013degree}.
+In agreement with previous results on node-occupation statistics of classical and quantum walks~\cite{faccin2013degree}, we observe that the differences between these two formulations of occupation centrality are larger in the synthetic multilayer network that includes a BA layer.
 This arises from the large degree heterogeneity in that layer~\cite{faccin2013degree}.